ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Finally, the Helper completes the request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
-For any report share that does not include the `taskprov` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.
+For any report share that does not include the `taskbind` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.

-# Collector Behavior
+## Collector Behavior

-Upon receiving a `TaskConfig` from the Author, the Collector first decides whether to opt in to the task as described in {{provisioning-a-task}}.
-If the Collector opts out, it MUST not attempt to upload reports for the task.
+Upon receiving a `TaskConfig` from the Author, the Collector first decides whether to opt into the task as described in {{provisioning-a-task}}.
+If the Collector opts out, it MUST NOT attempt to upload reports for the task.

 Otherwise, once opted in, the Collector MAY begin to issue collect requests for the task.
 The task ID for each request MUST be derived from the `TaskConfig` as